gapatron/variational_inference_review/README.md

-# variational_inference_review
-Variational Inference: A review for programmers
+# Variational Inference: A Review for Programmers